BindBC/bindbc-openal/README.md

 When using DUB to manage your project, the static binding can be enabled via a DUB `subConfiguration` statement in your project's package file. `-betterC` compatibility is also enabled via subconfigurations.

 To use OpenAL, add `bindbc-openal` as a dependency to your project's package config file.
-For example, the following is configured to OpenAL as a dynamic binding that is not `-betterC` compatible:
+For example, the following is configured to OpenAL as a dynamic binding that is not `-betterC` compatible (note that the `0.1.0` version is just an example; please specify the minimum version you require):

 __dub.json__
 ```